allan-gilber/my-personal-repo/README.md

-# Hello and welcome to my personal repo!
+# Hello and welcome to my personal repository!

 I'm still constructing my portfolio to better present my personal projects and skills.